 There are very specific rules for serving documents.
 Refer to the “Guide to Serving Documents” for more information on the rules and procedures relating to service of documents and preparing affidavits of service.

 If you are unable to serve all parties 7 days before the motion hearing or file your materials 3 days before the motion hearing, contact the court office and ask what to do next.

-As not all judges have electronic access to court documents at this time, if you filed your claim online you must also file in hardcopy all electronically filed and issued documents at least 3 days before the motion hearing.
+If you filed your claim online you may also need to file in hardcopy all e-filed and e-issued documents at least 3 days before the motion hearing.

 In very limited circumstances, a judge may make an order that it is not necessary to give notice of the motion to the other parties.
 For example, a plaintiff may make a motion without notice to seek an order for substituted service because he or she has not been able to serve the defendant with the claim by personal service and wants an order allowing another method of service.

 You must still file the notice of motion and supporting affidavit with the court even if you are making the motion without notice to the other party.